austinulrigg/austinulrigg.github.io/_posts/2024-06-01-Maximum-Cut-And-Goemanns-Williamson-Paper.md

     This browser does not support PDFs.
 Please download the PDF to view it: <a href="{{ site.baseurl }}/assets/MATH336_Paper (23).pdf">Download PDF</a>.
 </iframe>

-<p>If you have trouble viewing the solutions, you can download them here:</p>
+<p>If you have trouble viewing the paper, you can download it here:</p>
 <a href="{{ site.baseurl }}/assets/MATH336_Paper (23).pdf" class="btn btn-primary">Download Guide</a>